marinm/flags/scratch.md

 - game server signs the game log and gives it to each player to prove that the game happened

 is this unnecessarily complicated for the starting stage?

+there are 3 actors in a match:
+- the two players
+- the game server that decides the board, which is secret from the two players

+both players agree to trust the game server